History of the College

 John E. Burris, director of the Marine Biological Laboratory in Woods Hole, Mass, became the College’s 10th president in 2000.
 During his tenure, the faculty grew by 11 positions and applications to the college increased by 65%.
 Construction of the Harry Moore Townhouses and two new townhouses and several major renovations in the College Park Historic District added additional housing.
 A campus master plan was developed which included the acquisition of the western portion of Emerson Street and portions of College and Clary streets.
 Construction began on the Center for the Sciences in 2007.

 In 2008 he left to become president of The Burroughs Wellcome Fund, and Trustee Dick Niemiec’65, served as interim president of the College during the 2008-2009 academic year.
 During that year, the trustees undertook an international search that resulted in the selection of a leading educator and academic administrator to serve as Beloit’s 11th president.

 Scott Bierman is an economist with 27 years of teaching and leadership experience in liberal arts education.
-The former academic dean of Carleton College was named Beloit College’s 11th president this past spring and assumed office in July.
+The former academic dean of Carleton College was named Beloit College’s 11th president in the spring of 2009 and assumed office that July.

 Over the years, Beloit College has continued to stress the values of individual concern and growth, reliance on the students' desire to learn, flexibility in the process of that learning, and a rigorous academic program in the best traditions of the liberal arts.
 With all the change, the College's central character as an institution of concentrated personal discovery and intense learning has carried through.
 No one can forecast Beloit's future accurately, but neither could the men who gathered in the Chesapeake stateroom in 1844.
 Reality expanded their dreams.
 And today there is no reason why those who plan Beloit's future cannot expect the same.